tommcgurl/frontend-resources/README.md

 I've decided to add a section covering what topics I'm looking into on a weekly basis.
 I'm putting it here for now until I move some of this over to a blog.

 #### Week of:
+-   June 14
+    This week I've been taking a look at AmpersandJS.
+It's a nice modular alternative to BackboneJS and I think it will work nicely as the 'store' component to a Flux application.
+I plan on using Ampersand collections and models as the stores for ReactJS version of BrewBook.
+Since AmpersandJS Models and Collections emit events just like BackboneJS Models and Collections, they are easy to integrate with a React view layer in a flux application.

+    I also started modifying Firebase's [BackboneFire](https://github.com/firebase/backbonefire) library so that will work with AmpersandJS Models and Collections as apposed to Backbone Models and Collections.
+I'm calling it **[ampfire](https://github.com/tommcgurl/ampfire)**.
+Right now I have it broken into two parts, ampfire-model and ampfire-collection.
+I wanted to follow Ampersands modularity.
+Once I'm done it will be easy to integrate your Ampersand stores with Firebase.

 -   May 17
     I've fallen a bit behind in updating this post section :/ but I'm going to try and keep it up to date.
 I've been working recently on a new repo experiment.
 I have decided to start posting something I've been working on.
 It's basically my version of the popular TodoMVC.
 My plan is to make a craft beer catalogging app in a few of the popular frameworks/libraries.
 I've began posting my first version.
 It uses the [Ionic Framework](#ionic) which uses Angular.
 The repo is called [brewbook-ionic](https://github.com/tommcgurl/brewbook-ionic).
 Next I plan on implementing it in React with Flux.